ashutoshmjain/gita/src/mathuraLanding.md

 `Adi Parva`, the first book, describes `Mahabharata` as the history of advancement.
 Every dynasty, every invention, and every war must find its place in the epic - in a fashion that was both - readable to text-enabled; and sonorous to those still catching up.
 It created a physiological pathway from listening  to reading.
 It was like an [embedding](https://datasciencedojo.com/blog/embeddings-and-llm/) run to train a new mode of communication to human mind.
 It also means that the next obvious frontier is to amalgamate our brain with capabilities we discovered on the silicon compute.
 Just as anyone may read and write today, the future generations would spin AI models natively, learn from them on demand - and internalize their biases without blinking an eye.
 AI will be a voice of reason with in us - holding our hands in conflicts, guiding us through every step of the way !

 Wait  - don't we already have an internal voice ?
 A gut feeling !
+Where does it come from ?

 ---